sys-bio/tellurium/docs/installation.rst

     $ pip install tellurium

 For novice users we recommend the Windows Installer.
-This provdes everything you need and installation is like any other Windows application.
+This provdes everything you need and installation is like any other Windows application. `here <https://github.com/sys-bio/tellurium#front-end-1-tellurium-notebook>`_

 User who are more familiar with MATLAB may prefer the Spyder interface `Spyder project <https://www.spyder-ide.org/>`_ that comes with the Windows installer and is available on other platforms via Anaconda.